Catalog/Classes/Wheeler

 The ALOFT pipeline, applied.

 Every agent in this class passes the same five-stage gate.
-Below: the eval criteria specific to Wheeler agents at each stage.
+Below: the criteria specific to Wheeler agents at each stage.

 01 · Curation